 Here are some general tips before we get to the plans:

 - Make sure you buy containers that are in good condition and that you see them before purchasing.
-A recycled shipping container is fine, but only so long as it is in good condition.
+A used shipping container for sale is fine, but only so long as it is in good condition.

 - Make sure they have not been used to ship hazardous materials like toxic chemicals.